BrightAmenyo/Flow_chart/README.md

 - Color inspiration and design adjustments based on user feedback and provided palettes.

 ---
-For any questions or further customization, please contact the project owner.
+For any questions or further customization, please contact me.